huishenlab/biscuit/index.md

 make
 ```

-The QC and strand-flipping scripts can be found in the `scripts/` directory.
+The QC, asset creator, and strand-flipping scripts can be found in the `scripts/` directory.

 ### Download with Conda